bicosteve/airbnb-clone-project/README.md

 ## Feature Breakdown

 - The main features in this project will be user management, property management, booking management, and payment management.

-- 1. User Management : This will be used to register user, authenticate users, and give users permissions depending on their roles.
+1. User Management : This will be used to register user, authenticate users, and give users permissions depending on their roles.
 Each user will have special roles assigned to him/her depending on whether he/she is a client or admin.
-- 2. Property Manage : This feature will be used to manage/administrate the way properties are created, updated and deleted.
+2. Property Manage : This feature will be used to manage/administrate the way properties are created, updated and deleted.
-- 3. Booking Management : This feature will be used to control how bookings are managed.
+3. Booking Management : This feature will be used to control how bookings are managed.
-- 4. Payment Management : This feature will be used to take payments from clients and also to reward property owners and owners of the app their share of payments.
+4. Payment Management : This feature will be used to take payments from clients and also to reward property owners and owners of the app their share of payments.

+## API Security

+The security measures to be implemented in this project will be;

+1. Authentication : Only registers users will be allowed to make bookings
+2. Authorization : Only logged in users will be allowed to make bookings, and create payments.
+Only admins will be allowed to create properties and view payments for specific property.
+3. Rate Limiting : There will be rate limiting for features like password reset, booking requests, and booking cancellations.
+   Authorization is import to allow only verified users with certain permissions to carry out certain activities.
+It will also allow for paper trail of who did what at what time.
+User data and payments will also be protected with property owners only able to view information regarding the users and payments for their property bookings and payments only.